About Laughter Yoga

 Why is this called Laughter YOGA?

 We combine laughter exercises with yoga breathing.
 We focus on diaphragmatic breathing (deep breathing) and drawing out the laughs.
-This brings more oxygen to the body and the brain which makes you feel more energetic and healthy.
+This draws more oxygen to the body and the brain which makes you feel more energetic and healthy.
 Laughter releases those positive endorphins in the brain and boosts your immune system.

 Typically, when laughing at jokes, a person laughs for 4-5 seconds.
 Laughter Yoga participants are guided through a series laughter exercises based on everyday situations and are encouraged to keep up the laughter for 30 seconds plus.
 This may seem a bit unusual and strange at first but after a 10 mins. first time laughers, begin to relax and really get into the session because they are beginning to feel more relaxed and are starting to have fun.
 The yoga part of Laughter Yoga is the breathing.
-We do not perform yoga poses but we do practice yogic breathing (pranayama).
+We do not perform yoga poses (asanas like in classical yoga) but we do practice yogic breathing (pranayama).